coardmiller/extended_psuedo_delta_neutral/README.md

 ## ✨ Features

 - **📈 Pseudo Delta-Neutral Strategy**: Goes long on BTC and short on ETH to hedge against directional market risk.
 While it aims to minimize directional risk, it's important to note that this is not a perfect delta-neutral hedge.
-- **📊 Data-Driven Hedge Ratio**: Automatically calculates the hedge ratio using one of several configurable methods:
+- **📊 Data-Driven Hedge Ratio**: Automatically calculates a minimum-variance hedge ratio based on the last 365 days of daily returns to determine position sizes.
-    - **EWMA (Exponentially Weighted Moving Average)**: A reactive method that gives more weight to recent price data.
-    - **OLS (Ordinary Least Squares)**: A statistical method that uses a rolling window of historical data.
-    - **Volatility Ratio**: A simpler method that uses the ratio of the two assets' volatilities.
 - **💾 State Management**: Saves the bot's state (open positions, hedge ratio, etc.) to a `state.json` file, allowing it to resume operations after a restart.
 - **🧠 Intelligent Reconciliation**: At startup, the bot checks if its saved state is consistent with the positions on the exchange and makes adjustments if necessary.
 - **🛡️ Stop-Loss Protection**: Includes a configurable stop-loss to protect against excessive losses on either leg of the pair.